durgamahesh16/artemisia/docs/components/postgres.md

 #### Field Description:

- * dsn =  either a name of the dsn or a config-object with username/password and other credentials
+ * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * export:
-            file =  location of the file to which data is to be exported. eg: /var/tmp/output.txt header = boolean literal to enable/disable header delimiter = character to be used for delimiter quoting = boolean literal to enable/disable quoting of fields. quotechar = quotechar to use if quoting is enabled. escapechar = escape character use for instance to escape delimiter values in field sql = SQL query whose resultset will be exported. sqlfile = used in place of sql key to pass the file containing the SQL
+    * file: location of the file to which data is to be exported. eg: /var/tmp/output.txt
+    * header: boolean literal to enable/disable header
+    * delimiter: character to be used for delimiter
+    * quoting: boolean literal to enable/disable quoting of fields.
+    * quotechar: quotechar to use if quoting is enabled.
+    * escapechar: escape character use for instance to escape delimiter values in field
+    * sql: SQL query whose result-set will be exported.
+    * sqlfile: used in place of sql key to pass the file containing the SQL

-### LoadToTable
+### LoadToTable:

 #### Description: